One

 I’ve got three Mothers.
 I don’t know any of them.
 That’s weird, isn’t it?

-Saki felt sandwiched between the module's flat base and a parallel safety net whose strands cut dense, safety-bright lines between tidedowns ringing the bases of the round cisterns stacked under the dome.
+Saki felt sandwiched between the module's flat base and a parallel safety net whose strands cut dense, bright, neon-green lines between tidedowns ringing the bases of the round cisterns stacked under the dome.
 They loomed around and above her, dozens of them, the size of city blocks with transparent top halves.
 Within, reconstructions of buildings were set upon strata of dirt from Saki's former hermit-world of Laclathan.
 Some of the other refugees called it soil, but soil is dirt tended by living things.
 The Itayohkon didn't leave a single molecule of organic matter untouched, and the cargo module held what little remained with room to spare.

 Between deck and net there was enough room for Saki to reach both sides, if she used her toes.
 She passed through a gap between two curved cistern walls and noticed the unnerving purity of the gently-forced air, completely devoid of smell.
 Lights from the windows above her twinkled like stars through the net.